grantramsey/grantramsey.github.io/source/people.html.md

       Lab publications:

 	  *   [download-icon](/papers/2019-bjps-three-kinds-niche-construction.pdf) Aaby, B. and Ramsey, G. (2019) “Three kinds of niche construction” _The British Journal for the Philosophy of Science_.
 [DOI: 10.1093/bjps/axz054](https://doi.org/10.1093/bjps/axz054)
+	  *   [download-icon](/papers/2022-bp-proximate-ultimate-distinction.pdf) Ramsey, G. and Aaby, B. (2022).
+“The proximate-ultimate distinction and the active role of the organism in evolution” _Biology & Philosophy_ 37: 31.

 2.  ![](people/difrisco.jpg)